pagkly/Zed/Investopedia3/Why Gross Profit Margin Matters.md

 Why Gross Profit Margin Matters
 ## What Is Gross Profit Margin?

-Gross profit margin is a metric analysts use to assess a company's [financial health](https://www.investopedia.com/terms/f/financial-health.asp) by calculating the amount of money left over from product sales after subtracting the [cost of goods sold](https://www.investopedia.com/terms/c/cogs.asp) (COGS).
+Gross profit margin is a metric analysts use to assess a company's [[financial health]](https://www.investopedia.com/terms/f/financial-health.asp) by calculating the amount of money left over from product sales after subtracting the [[cost of goods sold]](https://www.investopedia.com/terms/c/cogs.asp) (COGS).
 Sometimes referred to as the gross margin ratio, gross profit margin is frequently expressed as a percentage of sales.

 ### Key Takeaways

 -   Gross profit margin is an analytical metric expressed as a company's net sales minus the cost of goods sold (COGS).
 -   Gross profit margin is often shown as the gross profit as a percentage of net sales.
--   The gross profit margin shows the amount of profit made before deducting selling, general, and administrative costs, which is the firm's [net profit margin](https://www.investopedia.com/terms/n/net_margin.asp).
+-   The gross profit margin shows the amount of profit made before deducting selling, general, and administrative costs, which is the firm's [[net profit margin]](https://www.investopedia.com/terms/n/net_margin.asp).

 ## The Formula for Gross Profit Margin